pricing

 How free shipping on Etsy influences buyer psychology

-The psychology behind the influence of free shipping on customer purchasing behavior is fascinating and powerful - it’s important to understand this as it’s key to being successful with this approach.
+The psychology behind the influence of free shipping on customer purchasing behaviour is fascinating and powerful — it’s important to understand this as it’s key to being successful with this approach.

 When shoppers are offered free shipping, they perceive it as receiving a deal or bonus, which triggers a positive emotional response and a sense of being valued.